Table of Contents

 Allergic reactions to ingestion or inhalation of Plantago products have been reported, especially after previous occupational exposure to these products.

-It should always be taken with sufficient amounts of liquid, e.g. Take 150 ml water/5 g psyllium.
+It should always be taken with a sufficient amounts of liquid, e.g. Take 150 ml water/5 g psyllium.
 Failure to do so may result in swelling of the seed coats and blockage of the esophagus, which may cause choking.
 Intestinal obstruction may occur if an adequate fluid intake is not maintained.

 - It should never be taken in dried powder form as that may cause bowel or oesophageal obstruction.